Nabsii/Mine-Bot/README.md

 > 2. Install any IDE where you can edit code.

-> 3. Create new folder and open Command Promt there.
+> 3. Create new folder and drag the files there!

+> 4. open Command Promt there.

-> 4. Type npm install mineflayer
+> 5. Type npm install mineflayer

-> 5. Type npm install mineflayer-tps
+> 6. Type npm install mineflayer-tps

-> 6. Type npm install mineflayer-navigate
+> 7. Type npm install mineflayer-navigate

-> 7. after its done type to run the bot node.js bot.js (gmail/username) (password)
+> 8. after its done type to run the bot node.js bot.js (gmail/username) (password)

-> 8. Have Fun!
+> 9. Have Fun!